argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 client, tokenizer = get_client_and_tokenizer()
 ```

-Now that the components are ready, we need a function to prepare the prompt to be passed to our client:
+With our components in place, we've reached the stage of preparing the prompt that will be fed into our client.
+This prompt will serve as the input that sparks the magic of our machine learning model, guiding it to generate a response that's both accurate and informative, while avoiding answering unrelated questions.
+In this section, we'll delve into the details of crafting a well-structured prompt that sets our model up for success.
+The `prepare_input` function will prepare the conversation, applying the prompt and the chat template to be passed to the model:

 ```python
 def prepare_input(message: str, history: list[tuple[str, str]]) -> str: